social-web-foundation/places.pub/README.md

 ## Contributing

 We welcome contributions to the places.pub project!
 If you have an idea for a new feature, bug fix, or improvement, please open an issue or pull request on GitHub at [https://github.com/social-web-foundation/places.pub](https://github.com/social-web-foundation/places.pub).

+The service is provided by a [Google Cloud Run function](https://cloud.google.com/run) written in JavaScript.
+It uses the [OpenStreetMap](https://www.openstreetmap.org/) [public dataset](https://console.cloud.google.com/marketplace/product/openstreetmap/geo-openstreetmap) as its data source.

 ## License